-Members were reminded that the Arts and Culture Grant Aid Programme was first approved in May 2015 with a revised Programme approved in March 2017 at the Operations Committee.
+Members are reminded that the Arts and Culture Grant Aid Programme was first approved in May 2015 with a revised Programme approved in March 2017 at the Operations Committee.
 The purpose of the grant programme is to provide financial assistance to both individuals and groups in the Borough for a range of arts and heritage purposes with the overall aim of contributing to the cultural life of the Borough.

-A further review of the Arts and Culture Grant Aid Programme had been presented to the Borough Arts and Cultural Advisory Panel on 1 March 2022 and the Panel was content that proposed revisions be brought forward for approval.
+A further review of the Arts and Culture Grant Aid Programme was presented to the Borough Arts and Cultural Advisory Panel on 1 March 2022 and the Panel was content that proposed revisions be brought forward for approval.

-Members were advised that as part of the review the Arts and Culture Grant Aid programme would adopt the same terms and conditions as the Community Development Grant Aid Programme and use the same scoring assessment process.
+Members are advised that as part of the review the Arts and Culture Grant Aid programme will adopt the same terms and conditions as the Community Development Grant Aid Programme and use the same scoring assessment process.
 In addition, maximum grant award thresholds have also been reviewed and increases proposed.

-The table below provided an overview of the current threshold under each grant category and the proposed amendment to be effective immediately.

-Full details of the proposed programme were circulated for Members' information.
+The table below provides an overview of the current threshold under each grant category and the proposed amendment to be effective immediately.
+Full details of the proposed programme are enclosed for Members' information.

 Grant Category Current Maximum Award Proposed Maximum Award Arts Support for Individuals a.
 New group seeding grant. £250 £500 and Groups b.
 The production of art work. £500 £1000 c.
 Participation in specialist training or study. £250 £500 d.
 The delivery of an event or festival, which must be held in the Borough and open to the public. £1000 £1500 e.
 The attendance or participation in an arts event either by invitation or qualification. £750 £1000 Heritage Support for a.
 New group seeding grant. £250 £500 Individuals and Groups b.
 The production or development of a heritage product, such as publication or exhibition which must relate to local history. £500 £1000 c.
 Participation in specialist training or study. £250 £500 d.
-The delivery of a heritage event, which must be held in the Borough and open to the public. £1000 £1500 the revised Arts and Culture Grant Aid Programme be approved.
+The delivery of a heritage event, which must be held in the Borough and open to the public. £1000 £1500

-The revised programme, would open with immediate effect and it was proposed that it operate on a monthly rolling basis rather than by public call at pre-determined intervals throughout the year.
-This would provide maximum opportunity for potential recipients to access this funding.
+The revised programme, can open with immediate effect and it is proposed that it operate on a monthly rolling basis rather than by public call at predetermined intervals throughout the year.
+This will provide maximum opportunity for potential recipients to access this funding.